 - ¼ cup red onion, very thinly sliced

-- 2 tablespoons grapefruit white balsamic vinegar
+- 2 tablespoons sicilian lemon white balsamic vinegar

 (or good quality unflavoured white balsamic vinegar)